gaoyuanliang/jessica_text_to_knowledge_graph_demo/README.md

 docker pull gaoyuanliang/jessica_text_to_knowledge_graph:1.0.3
 ```

-Start the service using the following commend.
+Start the service using the following command.
 This process loads many models and knowledge graph data, so it may take a while.
-For my Mac, it takes around 23 minutes.
+For my Mac, it takes around half-hour.

 ```bash
 docker run -it \